Managing the Web Client

 Nodinite provides Monitor Views that you use to group related Resources, for example all dependencies for the Invoicing Integration flow.

-Invoicing Integration, even a simple system integration has many resources and dependencies that needs monitoring.
+Even a simple system integration solution has many Resources and dependencies that needs monitoring and the information is key for different stakeholders at different times.

 Expected volume?] --> roFile end